-Ryuta Yamada heads the Creative Direction Department at CIC.
+Ryuta Yamada leads the Creative Direction Department at CIC.
 Driven by his desire to excite people through space, he has achieved outstanding results in the field of entertainment spaces.
-Yamada says, "There are no borders in entertainment space concept design," and he will talk about what he has always valued and what only NOMURA can achieve.
+Yamada, who says "Entertainment space concept design knows no borders," talks about what he has consistently valued and what can only be realized at NOMURA Co.,Ltd.

 Experience more excitement than you can imagine.
 What an entertainment creative director aims for